Great Problems Seminar (GPS)

 - Learn about—and work to solve—the current paradoxes of our food situation: The malnutrition of too little and too much food; deprivation and obesity.
 What political, economic, biological and chemical solutions can be found?

-- Study the cost of research and regulation required to bring new drugs to market.
-Learn to examine problems with local complexity and global scale—while studying issues such as cost/benefit analysis, innovation, decision making, and competitive analysis.
+- From the biology and management of infectious disease control to the research and regulation required to bring new drugs to market, learn to examine problems with local complexity and global scale.

 - Explore the looming water crisis from social and ecological perspectives while examining topics such as water as a human right, pollution, ecosystem services, technological innovation, and global governance.